nekhaevskiy/cheatsheets/nvim.md

 - `O` = open a new tab instead
 - `.` = start command-line with `:Git [CURSOR] SHA` a la fugitive
 - `q` or `gq` = close

+## netrw

+:Vexplore = opens netrw in a vertical split

 ## vim-gitgutter